lara-zeus/filament-plugin-tools/README.md

 ## Features
 - 🔥 Resource configuration
-  - let you provide your users with the abilities to configure your plugin resources, like the nav label,group,icon etc.
+  - Allows your users to configure various aspects of your plugin resources, such as the navigation label, group, icon, and more

 and more in the way.